Thrunite TC15 Flashlight Review

 The pocket clip fits only one end of the cell tube, but the cell tube is reversible.

-The clip just barely carries deep enough for me with the bezel down, and not even close to deep enough in bezel up orientation.
-The clip attaches quite snugly though.
+The clip just barely carries deep enough for me with the bezel down, and not even close to deep enough in the bezel-up orientation.
+The clip attaches quite snugly, though.

 Power and Runtime

-A runtime on High looks equally stable, but also lasts much longer because there’s not massive hit from the 6.5A turbo.
-Shutoff is similar though, stopping abruptly at 2.95V.
+A runtime on High looks equally stable but also lasts much longer because there’s not a massive hit from the 6.5A turbo.
+Shutoff is similar, though, stopping abruptly at 2.95V.

 Here’s the included cell.
 It’s a protected button top, with a Thrunite branded wrapper.